 The remaining Steering Committee seats are for two-year term and consist of two representatives from large industry members, one representative from small industry, and one representative from academia or a nonprofit member.
 In the 2017-2018 election and beyond, seats up for election will be for two-year terms.
-Seats are filled by a vote of the members within each level, with the exception of the Contributing Member which is a two-year term voted on by the Founding and Contributing Members.SEATS & ELECTIONS
+Seats are filled by a vote of the members within each level, with the exception of the Contributing Member which is a four-year term voted on by the Founding and Contributing Members.SEATS & ELECTIONS

 Large industry members1